maarxx/SmarterScheduling/README.md

 You try to find the right balance, but it's just not the right tool for the job, and whenever your balance is a bit off, you either specify too much Recreation causing your Pawns to waste time pinging back to your Recreation Room repeatedly, or you specify too little Recreation causing your prize Doctor to go berserk and get his arm blown off by your Sniper.

+Whenever something happens to offset the schedule (like an emergency or combat), suddenly everybody's schedules are off, and they're trying to do the wrong thing at the wrong time.
+But it shouldn't be that hard to get them to do the right things!

 #### Enter Smarter Scheduling

 This mod implements exactly that behavior we all want.
 Automatically.